 Patrick Brickley.
 Pursuant to his employment agreement, if Mr. Brickley's employment ends due to his resignation for "good reason" or he is terminated by us other than for "cause," he is entitled to payment for his health benefits under our sponsored health care program in which he was enrolled, or COBRA, for the severance period.
-If Mr. Brickley's employment ends due to his death or disability, he (or his estate in the event of death) is entitled to continued payment of $1/12^{th}$ his base salary for three months following the termination of his employment.
-If Mr. Brickley's employment is terminated by the Company involuntarily, other than for cause then, as a severance benefit, the Company will continue to pay him an amount equal to $1/12^{th}$ of his salary for (a) six months, if and to the extent that his employment is terminated within 12 months following his commencement date; or (b) 12 months, if and to the extent that for cause, or if Mr. Brickley voluntarily terminates his employment for "good reason" within 12 months following the terminated by the Company other than for cause, or if Mr. Brickley voluntarily terminates his employment for "good reason" within 12 months following his commencement date; or (b) 12 months, if and to the extent that his employment is terminated more than 12 months following the commencement date.
+If Mr. Brickley's employment ends due to his death or disability, he (or his estate in the event of death) is entitled to continued payment of 1/12th his base salary for three months following the termination of his employment.
+If Mr. Brickley's employment is terminated by the Company involuntarily, other than for cause then, as a severance benefit, the Company will continue to pay him an amount equal to 1/12th of his salary for (a) six months, if and to the extent that his employment is terminated within 12 months following his commencement date; or (b) 12 months, if and to the extent that his employment is terminated more than 12 months following the commencement date.
 In addition, if either his employment is terminated by the Company other than for cause, or if Mr. Brickley voluntarily terminates his employment for "good reason" within 12 months following his hire date, one-third of his total RSU and PSU grant will vest fully.
 Mr. Brickley's benefits are conditioned, among other things, on his complying with his post-termination obligations under his employment agreement and signing a general release of claims in our favor.
-In addition, in the event that, within 12 months following a change in control, there is an involuntary termination of service or Mr. Brickley resigns for good reason, then any RSUs and PSUs that remain unvested as of such
+In addition, in the event that, within 12 months following a change in control, there is an involuntary termination of service or Mr. Brickley resigns for good reason, then any RSUs and PSUs that remain unvested as of such termination date will vest as of such termination date.